dhruvk19/recipe-analysis/README.md

 To predict the rating, the factors that will be taken into consideration will be everything except the rating of the dish.
 Since the purpose of this objective is to learn what leads to a higher rating. (something like this)

 # Baseline Model
+Since this is a regression problem.
 Our initial phase will include implementing a baseline model.
+Our response variable is `'rating'` as we want to be able to predict how certain recipes will be viewed by others on food.com.
 We will do this by using a **Linear Regression** model on the following features:
 1. model0 - `'minutes'` (quantitative)
 2. model1 - `'n_steps'` (quantitative)
-3. model2 - `'minutes + n_ingredients'` (quantitative + quantitative)
+3. model2 - `'minutes' + 'n_ingredients' + 'calories'` (all quantitative)

 ### Comparing models:
 `model2` will represent our Baseline model, using features minutes and n_ingredients.
 Below are the results (MSE) of the three models.
 ```
-{'minutes': 0.5084417775074348,
+{'minutes': 0.5012293752319682,
- 'n_steps': 0.5084397192262325,
+ 'n_steps': 0.5012364897342074,
- 'minutes + n_ingredients'+ calories': 0.5083787265155612}
+ 'minutes + n_ingredients'+ calories': 0.5012586066763299}
 ```
-Therefore, our baseline model scored a MSE of approximately `0.5084`, which is acceptable.
+Therefore, our baseline model scored a MSE of approximately `0.5013`, which is acceptable.
 Since the range of the `'rating'` is [1-5], \(\sqrt{0.5084} \approx 0.71\).
 This means a true rating of 4.0 can lie in the range of [3.29, 4.71].
 However, even though MSE is below 1, there is still room for improvement.

 We have chosen these features, because (look at graphs)